tomting-Auhona/Medminder-Concierge/README.md

 <img width="1491" height="1055" alt="architecture" src="https://github.com/user-attachments/assets/b918a0ea-107f-440f-98b5-909ebed6b36c" />

-## How to Run / Setup Instructions for Judges
+## How to Run / Setup Instructions

 This project can be reviewed in two ways: